 cover

-This response page will be updated on a rolling basis as we proceed to explore how the Palestinian and Lebanese diasporas are mobilizing to support those affected by the crises.
+DEMAC is currently mapping the humanitarian response of the Palestinian, Lebanese and Syrian diasporas amidst the armed conflicts, ceasefire agreement, and political upheavals.
+This response page will be updated on a rolling basis as we proceed to explore how the Palestinian, Lebanese and Syrian diasporas are mobilizing to support those affected by the crises.
 In our mapping, we will identify key diaspora actors and initiatives, aiming to enhance coordination between diaspora, local, and institutional humanitarian actors.

 DEMAC is a global initiative aiming at enhancing mutual knowledge and coordination, communication and coherence between diaspora humanitarian actors and the institutional humanitarian system.